 Secretary of Labor,

-In 2019, Social Security’s reserves were $2.9 trillion at the year’s end, having increased by $2 billion.
-The Trustees project that under the intermediate assumptions, the Old-Age and Survivors Insurance (OASI) Trust Fund will be able to pay full benefits on a timely basis until 2034, unchanged from last year.
-The Disability Insurance (DI) Trust Fund is now projected to be able to pay full benefits until 2065, 13 years later than indicated in last year’s Social Security report.
-Disabled-worker applications have declined substantially since 2010 and the number of disabled-worker beneficiaries in current payment status has been falling since 2014.
-Accordingly, the Trustees have again reduced the long-range disability incidence rate assumption in this report.
+In 2020, Social Security’s trust fund reserves were $2.9 trillion at the year’s end, having increased by $11 billion.
+The Trustees project that under the intermediate assumptions, the Old-Age and Survivors Insurance (OASI) Trust Fund will be able to pay full benefits on a timely basis until 2033, a year earlier than in last year’s Social Security report.
+The Disability Insurance (DI) Trust Fund is now projected to be able to pay full benefits until 2057, 8 years earlier than indicated last year.
+The DI Trust Fund’s reserve depletion date is very sensitive to changes in program cash flows and there is now less revenue anticipated in the near term than in last year’s report.
+The number of disabled-worker beneficiaries in current payment status continued to fall in 2020, as it has since 2014.

-The projected reserve depletion date for the combined OASI and DI funds is 2035, the same as in last year’s report.1 Over the 75-year projection period, Social Security faces an actuarial deficit of 3.21 percent of taxable payroll, increased from the 2.78 percent figure projected last year.
-The main causes are (1) the repeal of the excise tax on employer-sponsored group health insurance premiums above a specified level (commonly referred to as the “Cadillac tax”), which slows the projected growth in real covered earnings and results in less payroll tax income, and (2) changes in assumptions including lower anticipated fertility rates, consumer inflation, and interest rates.
-The actuarial deficit equals 1.1 percent of gross domestic product (GDP) through 2094.
+The projected reserve depletion date for the combined OASI and DI funds is 2034, also a year earlier than in last year’s report.1 Over the 75-year projection period, Social Security faces an actuarial deficit of 3.54 percent of taxable payroll, increased from the 3.21 percent figure projected last year.
+The main reasons for the larger deficit are a mix of new program data and methodological improvements that worsen the projected deficit by increasing expected benefit costs and lowering anticipated revenue from the taxation of benefits.
+The change in the valuation period—the inclusion of 2095, a high-deficit year—and lower short-range interest rates are additional contributing factors.
+The actuarial deficit equals 1.2 percent of gross domestic product (GDP) through 2095.

-Reserves in Medicare’s Hospital Insurance (HI) Trust Fund decreased by $6 billion to a total of $195 billion at the end of 2019.
-The Trustees project that the HI Trust Fund will be able to pay full benefits until 2026, unchanged from last year’s Medicare report.
-HI income is projected to be lower than last year’s estimates due to lower payroll tax revenue associated with the repeal of the health insurance excise tax.
-HI expenditures are expected to be lower than last year’s estimates because of lower-than-projected 2019 spending, lower projected provider payment updates, and the incorporation of time-to-death into the demographic factors used in the projection model.
-Beneficiaries closer to death tend to have higher health spending, regardless of age, and the demographic factors now explicitly take that pattern into account.
-For the 75-year projection period, the HI actuarial deficit has decreased to 0.76 percent of payroll from 0.91 percent in last year’s report, and is equivalent to 0.3 percent of GDP through 2094.
+Reserves in Medicare’s Hospital Insurance (HI) Trust Fund decreased by $60 billion to a total of $134 billion at the end of 2020.
+This substantial decrease was due to an expansion of the Medicare Accelerated and Advance Payments (AAP) Program during the COVID-19 public health emergency period, and was only partially offset by spending reductions during the pandemic.
+These payments will be repaid in 2021 and 2022; thus, the increased accelerated and advance payments affect the timing of expenditures during 2020 through 2022, but not the total cost.
+The financial status of the HI Trust Fund has not appreciably changed and the Trustees project that it will be able to pay full benefits until 2026, unchanged from last year’s Medicare report.
+HI income is projected to be lower than last year’s estimates due to lower payroll tax revenues while HI expenditures are also expected to be lower because of smaller projected provider payment updates and improvements in the projection methodology.
+For the 75-year projection period, the HI actuarial deficit has increased to 0.77 percent of payroll from 0.76 percent in last year’s report, and is equivalent to 0.3 percent of GDP through 2095.

 What Are the Trust Funds?
 Congress established trust funds managed by the Secretary of the Treasury to account for Social Security and Medicare income and disbursements.
 The Treasury credits Social Security and Medicare taxes, premiums, and other income to the funds.
 There are four separate trust funds.
 For Social Security, the OASI Trust Fund pays retirement and survivors benefits and the DI Trust Fund pays disability benefits.
 For Medicare, the HI Trust Fund pays for Part A inpatient hospital and related care.
 The SMI Trust Fund comprises two separate accounts: Part B, which pays for physician and outpatient services, and Part D, which covers prescription drug benefits.